DataSF/datasf.github.io/academy/_posts/2016-03-11-introduction-to-tableau.md

 ## What you’ll learn

+Please click on the links to access how-to guides.&nbsp; A few links will require you to log in using a free Tableau Public account.

 * [Why you should visualize your data and how Tableau can help](http://www.tableau.com/learn/tutorials/on-demand/getting-started?signin=2eef25056a4473a83a6529b1c5d5353f)
 * [How to format source data and import it into Tableau](http://www.tableau.com/learn/tutorials/on-demand/data-prep-text-and-excel-files?signin=72bd892169df0bda86f5bbdbce40b0a9)
 * [What basic tools you have at your disposal in a Tableau worksheet, including](http://www.tableau.com/learn/tutorials/on-demand/tableau-interface?signin=6294b9d2da0f05f4afc438f018ec5756):